scalacenter/scala-3-migration-guide/docs/dotty-rewrites.md

 > - the rewrites are not applied if the code compiles in error
 > - you cannot choose which rules are applied, the compiler runs all of them

-You can refer to the [incompatibility table](incompatibilities/table.md) to see the list of Dotty migration rewrites.
+You can refer to the [incompatibility table](incompatibilities/table.md) to see the list of Scala 3 migration rewrites.

 ## Error explanations

 The `-source:3.0-migration` mode handles many of the changed features but not all of them.
 In some cases you can have remaining errors due to incompatibilities between Scala 2 and Scala 3.
-The Dotty compiler can assist you by providing detailed explanations on them.
+The Scala 3 compiler can assist you by providing detailed explanations on them.
 You can enable this by using `-source:3.0-migration` in combination with `-explain` and `-explain-types`.

 > The `-explain` and `-explain-types` options are not limited to the migration mode.